utdata/rwd-food-desert/README.md

 We might change those numbers later if we find we want different columns.
 Note there are no spaces between those commas and numbers.

 This creates the final "travis_select.csv" file you can use in Workbench or Tableau.
+FWIW, you might do the pivots in Workbench using [pandas melt](https://github.com/utdata/rwd-workbench/blob/master/reshape-melt.md).